FlorianBx/vite-pres/slides.md

 <!--
 **SPEAKER NOTES - Slide 8bis (25s)**

-  So, quick recap:

-  Rolldown: Vite's new core in Rust.
-90% faster builds.
-Released in June.
+ To recap,

+- Rolldown, the new Rust bundler, makes builds 90% faster, which we've already seen the benefits of on our codebase.
+It was released in June.

-  VitePlus: One tool for everything.
-Up to 100 times faster.
+- VitePlus is a single tool for everything, up to 100 times faster.
 Coming soon.

-  What does this mean for us?
-We'll migrate step by step.
-We've already seen the gains on our codebase.
-It's going to make our dev workflow way smoother.

 So yeah, JavaScript tooling is getting a massive performance boost thanks to Rust.

+and

 Thanks for listening!
 -->